Elliott-Chong/tech4good/README.md

    peerjs --port 3001
    ```

-6. To start the project, we will be using port 8081 as the port for the web server
+6. To start the project, open a new terminal and we will be using port 8081 as the port for the web server

    ```
    npm start